 Presbyterian Healthcare Services has served New Mexicans for more than 110 years.
 We have cared for New Mexico's Medicaid members since 1997.

 Presbyterian Centennial Care offers value added services in addition to the Centennial Care covered benefits and services.
 Value added services are not subject to the appeals process.
 There are limitations to some of these services.

-Baby Bonus well-baby program – Baby Bonus is a free program that offers rewards for taking your baby to their well-child appointments.
+Baby Bonus well-baby program – Baby Bonus is a no-cost program that offers rewards for taking your baby to their well-child appointments.
 We want to help your baby remain as healthy as possible.
 Plus, you can earn gift card incentives for taking your baby (0-30 months of age) to their routine doctor visits.